sanyagoel/BMU_MERN_PROJ/README.md

 **Backend:**

 * Ensure your MongoDB instance is running locally or you're connected to MongoDB Atlas.
-* If using MongoDB locally, make sure the `MONGO_URI` environment variable is correctly set.
+* If using MongoDB locally, make sure the `MONGOOSE_PATH` environment variable is correctly set.
 You can create a `.env` file in the backend directory with the following:

 ```
-MONGO_URI=mongodb://localhost:27017/taskmanagement
+MONGOOSE_PATH = "mongodb://localhost:27017/mern_proj_final"
 ```

 **Frontend:**